• Skip to main content

 Dr. Yampolskiy is an author of over 150 publications including multiple journal articles and books.
 His research has been cited by 2000+ scientists and profiled in popular magazines both American and foreign, dozens of websites, on radio and TV and other media reports in some 30 languages.

-Filed Under: Podcasts Tagged With: AI, Artificial Intelligence, Artificial Intelligence Safety and Security, Roman Yampolskiy
+Filed Under: Podcasts Tagged With: Artificial Intelligence, Roman Yampolskiy

 At the Heart of Intelligence: A Film by Gerd Leonhard & Telia Finland